 Students who fail PRMN 1500 Chapel.
 After a given semester, if a student has not attended the number of chapels required to pass, they will be put on "Chapel Probation" for the following semester.
-Chapel Probation means they will not be able to participate in intercollegiate athletics, student organizations, or other university-sponsored extra-curricular groups.
-If a student fails a subsequent semester of Chapel (two semesters in a row), the student will be considered for suspension from the University.
+Chapel Probation serves as a stern warning meant to alert the student to the seriousness of their situation, and that continued failure of chapel will result in further disciplinary action.
+If a student fails a subsequent semester of Chapel (two semesters in a row), the student will be suspended from the University for one semester.
 However, if a student completes the required chapel attendance during the semester they are on Chapel probation, the probation will be removed the following semester.
-If a student fails any three semesters of chapel, whether subsequent or not, they will be considered for suspension from the University.
-Students who fail chapel in their final semester at the University may not graduate and receive their degree, and must appeal to the Worship Chaplain for procedures on getting back into "good standing" with the University.
+If a student fails any three semesters of chapel, whether subsequent or not, they will be suspended from the University for one semester.
+Students who fail chapel in their final semester at the University may not graduate and receive their degree.
+The student must appeal to the Worship Chaplain for procedures on getting back into "good standing" with the University.